MaineLearning/MaineLearning/wp-content/plugins/bulletproof-security/readme.txt

 Mode (503 Website Under Maintenance).
 In BulletProof Security Mode your WordPress website is protected from XSS, RFI, CRLF, CSRF, Base64, Code Injection and SQL Injection hacking attempts.

+= BulletProof Security Maintenance Mode =

-BPS Maintenance Mode allows you to create your custom website under maintenance page within BulletProof Security and activate Maintenance Mode to put your website in maintenance mode.
+BulletProof Security Maintenance Mode allows you to create your custom website under maintenance page within BulletProof Security and activate Maintenance Mode to put your website in maintenance mode.
 Maintenance Mode allows website developers or website owners to access and work on a website while a 503 Website Under Maintenance page is displayed to all other visitors to the website.
 Allow access to your WordPress Dashboard for only yourself or add additional IP addresses to allow mulitple IP addresses access to your WP Dashboard while in maintenance mode.

+= BulletProof Security Additional Website Security Protection =

 WordPress is already very secure, but every website, no matter what type of platform it is built on should have additional website security measures in place as a standard.
 BulletProof Security provides that additional website